100jared/Delani-studio/README.md

 * Has an About Us section with a brief introduction to what the company does
 * The Service section shows 3 services the company offers
 * Has 8 projects included in the Project Portfolio section
-* A MailChimp contact form for reaching the company is also included*
+* A MailChimp contact form for reaching the company is included

 ## Licence
 [MIT LICENSE](https://github.com/100jared/Delani-studio/blob/master/LICENSE) <p>Gilbert korir &copy; 2022</p>